Skip to main content

 Least expensive US neighborhoods per-sq-ft

-Most of the other neighborhoods above can be found in the Rust Belt states of Illinois, Indiana, Michigan, Missouri and Ohio, where younger generations of workers are moving to secure more affordable housing.
+Most of the other neighborhoods above can be found in the Rust Belt states of Illinois, Indiana, Michigan, Missouri, and Ohio, where younger generations of workers are moving to secure more affordable housing.
 Ranking second overall is Downtown Gary in Indiana, where the average home costs $32 per square foot.
 Since the 1960s, a decline in local industry has seen the population plummet, and it’s estimated that a third of Gary’s properties are empty today.

 Thinking about coverage?